Mining in the United States

 Mining in the United States has been active since the beginning of colonial times, but became a major industry in the 19th century with a number of new mineral discoveries causing a series of mining rushes.
-In 2015, the value of coal, metals, and industrial minerals mined in the United States was US $109.6 billion.
+In 2015, the value of coal, metals, and industrial minerals mined in the United States was US$109.6 billion.
 158,000 workers were directly employed by the mining industry.

 The mining industry has a number of impacts on communities, individuals and the environment.
 Mine safety incidents have been important parts of American occupational safety and health history.
 Mining has a number of environmental impacts.
 In the United States, issues like mountaintop removal, and acid mine drainage have widespread impacts on all parts of the environment.
 As of January 2020, the EPA lists 142 mines in the Superfund program.

 In 2019, the country was the 4th world producer of gold; 5th largest world producer of copper; 5th worldwide producer of platinum; 10th worldwide producer of silver; 2nd largest world producer of rhenium; 2nd largest world producer of sulfur; 3rd largest world producer of phosphate; 3rd largest world producer of molybdenum; 4th largest world producer of lead; 4th largest world producer of zinc; 5th worldwide producer of vanadium; 9th largest world producer of iron ore; 9th largest world producer of potash; 12th largest world producer of cobalt; 13th largest world producer of titanium; world's largest producer of gypsum; 2nd largest world producer of kyanite; 2nd largest world producer of limestone; in addition to being the 2nd largest world producer of salt.
 It was the world's 10th largest producer of uranium in 2018.

 History

+The extraction of minerals from the Earth dates back to the Ancient Egyptians' mining of copper in 3000 BCE.
+Mining for ancient civilizations was often extremely dangerous involving the use of stone tools or hands for excavation.
+By the Middle Ages, stone tools were replaced by explosives, black powder, to break-up larger rock formations.
+Colonists in the United States found iron ore at the Jamestown settlement which resulted in a mining operation beginning in 1620; however, the operation was cut short due to the presence of Native Americans at the site.
+Despite several small mining endeavors beginning in the 17th and 18th centuries, mining did not gain major traction in the United States until the 19th century.
+In terms of technology, explosives such as black powder were phased out as dynamite increased in popularity as a new mining method in the 19th century.
+The California Gold Rush began in 1848 after the discovery of gold at Sutter's Mill in 1848.
+By the year 1849, over 80,000 people had relocated to California in search of gold.
+Eventually, the Gold Rush peaked in 1852 and concluded by the early 1900s.
+During the rush Chilean miners introduced technology such as the Chilean mill and the batea gold pan to the United States.
+Many Euramericans learned skills of the mining trade from the usually more experienced Chileans.